 - Do this process in batches and don't overcrowd the pan.
 Turn them until each side has a nice golden brown color.

-- Place them on a plate lined with paper towel to remove excess oil.
+- Place them on a plate lined with a paper towel to remove excess oil.

 - Place the Buñuelos in a large bowl with a lid.
 Put the lid on after they cool down completely